Sheriff Mustapha Dibba: Vice presidency (1970–1972)

+Post-vice presidency

-Dibba was the Gambia's first vice-president in 1970.
-He resigned from that position on 15 September 1972, as a result from the butut scandal, which his younger brother Kutubo was arrested for smuggling Gambian currency and contraband goods to neighbouring Senegal in August 1972 and found to have working out of Sheriff Dibba's official residence, No. 1 Marina.
-In October 1972, he was appointed as Gambia's first ambassador to the European Economic Community and in July 1974, he was recalled by President Jawara from Brussels and appointed as Minister of Economic Planning and Industrial Development.
+In October 1972, Dibba was appointed as Gambia's first ambassador to the European Economic Community, but was recalled from Brussels by President Jawara in July 1974 and appointed as Minister of Economic Planning and Industrial Development.
 In late July 1975, Jawara accused Dibba of trying to unseat him through a cabinet revolt and Dibba was dismissed immediately.
 Dibba was later sacked from the PPP in August 1975.
-He later formed the National Convention Party (NCP) in 1975.
-Following elections in 1977, the NCP became the main opposition party in the Gambia.
+In response, Dibba later formed the National Convention Party (NCP) in 1975.
+Following the 1977 general elections, the NCP became the main opposition party in the Gambia.

-He was arrested in August 1981, along with others NCP members and activists, and incarcerated for his alleged involvement in the foiled coup attempt that year, but was freed after 11 months in detention in July 1982.along with others NCP members and activists, A presidential election was held on 4 May 1982, months after a constitutional amendment instituting direct election of the country's head of state.
-Dibba was defeated by incumbent president Dawda Jawara.
-He ran again as the NCP presidential candidate in 1987 and 1992, placing second to Jawara both times.
+Dibba was arrested in August 1981, along with several other NCP members and activists, and incarcerated for his alleged involvement in the failed coup attempt that year, but was freed after 11 months in detention in July 1982.
+The first direct presidential elections were held on 4 May 1982, months after a constitutional amendment.
+Dibba ran as the NCP presidential candidate but was defeated by the incumbent Dawda Jawara.
+He ran again as the NCP candidate in 1987 and 1992, placing second to Jawara both times.

 Following the overthrow of the Jawara government in 1994, the NCP and other political parties were banned.
-The ban on the NCP was lifted in mid-2001 and Dibba contested the election held on 18 October of that year.
+The ban on the NCP was lifted in mid-2001 and Dibba ran for president a fourth time at the presidential elections held on 18 October of that year.
 He was defeated by incumbent president Yahya Jammeh and placed fourth out of five candidates, winning 3.8% of the vote.

-Dibba then gave his support to Jammeh and his party, the Alliance for Patriotic Reorientation and Construction, and after the legislative elections of January 2002, he was elected Speaker of the National Assembly at the first meeting of the new legislature on 3 February.
+Dibba then gave his support to Jammeh and his party, the Alliance for Patriotic Reorientation and Construction, and after the 2002 legislative elections, he was elected Speaker of the National Assembly at the first meeting of the new legislature on 3 February.

-A well-known political figure in Gambian politics and a former vice president, Sheriff Mustapha Dibba was detained for nine days in 2006.
-He was purportedly involved in a plot to overthrow Yahya Jammeh, the president at the time.
-Dibba was detained after it was alleged that he had participated in an effort to topple the government.
-But nine days later, he was freed and no official charges were made against him.
-His detention was a component of a larger campaign against groups seen to pose a threat to Jammeh's authority..
+In 2006, Dibba was detained for nine days.
+He was purportedly involved in a plot to overthrow Jammeh.
+After his nine-day detainment, he was freed and no official charges were made against him.
+His detention was part of a larger campaign against groups that seemed to pose a threat to Jammeh's authority.
 Dibba himself was over 65 years old by this time and was therefore not eligible to run.
-Nevertheless, after his release, he reaffirmed his loyalty to President Jammeh.
+Nevertheless, after his release, Dibba reaffirmed his loyalty to president Jammeh.
 He later retired from politics prior to his death.